-A review of the theoretical and empirical foundations of community isychology.
-The course explores the development of psychosocial environments, methods of assessing community characteristics and their relevance to mental health, and perspectives in community development and social change.
-Students will be introduced to applied psychology in relation to consultation, epidemiology, and prevention methods.
+bew of the theoretical and empirical foundations of community blogy.
+The course explores the development of psychosocial naments, methods of assessing community characteristics and their name to mental health, and perspectives in community development cial change.
+Students will be introduced to applied psychology in on to consultation, epidemiology, and prevention methods.

-549.0 Honors Thesis
+Honors Thesis

-Prerequisite: honors standing.
+quisite: honors standing."

-A research project in psychology that will serve as the basis for a written thesis.
-Honors students must secure the consent of a member of the Department to supervise their work before attempting to register for the course.
-Classes and lab 6 hrs. a week.
+earch project in psychology that will serve as the basis for a written s.
+Honors students must secure the consent of a member of the rtment to supervise their work before attempting to register for the se.

+es and lab 6 hrs. a week.
 2 semesters.

-The following courses are available only to students registered in the Master of Science in Applied Psychology Program and with permission of the Chairperson of the Department of Psychology to students registered in other master's programs.
+following courses are available only to students registered in faster of Science in Applied Psychology Program and with ission of the Chairperson of the Department of Psychology to ents registered in other master's programs.
 601.0 Advanced Psychological Statistics and Research Design Prerequisite: graduate standing.
 Statistics applied to psychological research: statistical inference, hypothesis testing, analysis of variance including simple and advanced experimental designs, correlation, and an introduction to regression along with other multivariate methods.
 Also to be presented will be the logic of experimental and quasi-experimental methods including naturalistic approaches to hypothesis testing.

-603.1(.2) Advanced Assessment

-Prerequisite: graduate standing.
+603.1(.2) Advanced Assessment Prerequisite: graduate standing.